 Any applicant who has resided in Australia must consent to verification from the Australian Police that there are no undeclared criminal charges or convictions.

-The Vulnerable Children Act (VCA) 2014 introduces new requirements for organisations, therefore VCA-compliant vetting may be used as part of your admission to the Master of Nursing Science.
+The Children's Act (CA) 2014 introduces new requirements for organisations, therefore CA A-compliant vetting may be used as part of your admission to the Master of Nursing Science.

-The New Zealand Police website has further information on both the Clean Slate and VCA.
+The New Zealand Police website has further information on both the Clean Slate and CA.